 Complaining to the Public Services Ombudsman for Wales

-If you think the council didn’t follow the correct procedure or acted unfairly when it assessed your homelessness application, you may be able to complain to the Public Services Ombudsman for Wales.
+If you think the council didn’t follow the correct procedure or acted unfairly when they assessed your homelessness application, you may be able to complain to the Public Services Ombudsman for Wales.

 What can the ombudsman do?

-The ombudsman can look into the way the council dealt with your homelessness application to make sure that it acted fairly and followed the right procedures.
+The ombudsman can look into the way the council dealt with your homelessness application to make sure that they acted fairly and followed the right procedures.

-After the ombudsman has completed its investigations it can recommend that the council pays compensation or takes action to put things right.
+After the ombudsman has completed its investigations it can recommend that the council pay compensation or take action to put things right.
 Councils are not legally obliged to comply with ombudsman recommendations but they usually do so.
 In some cases, they may even offer to put the situation right before the ombudsman has finished investigating your complaint.

 What type of complaints can the ombudsman deal with?

 Examples of when you can make a complaint to the Public Services Ombudsman for Wales include situations where:

 - there were long delays in the council coming to a decision